 Root canals can be very complex, with many tiny branches off the main canal.
 Sometimes, even after root canal treatment, infected tissue can remain in these branches.
 This can possibly prevent healing or cause re-infection later.
+Your dentist can do an apicoectomy to fix the problem so the tooth doesn't need to be extracted.
 In an apicoectomy, the root tip, or apex, is removed along with the infected tissue.
 A filling is then placed to seal the end of the root.

 An apicoectomy is sometimes called endodontic microsurgery because it is often done using an operating microscope.

 If a root canal procedure has been done in the past and it becomes infected again, it's often because of a problem near the apex of the root.
 In many cases, a second root canal treatment is considered before an apicoectomy.
 With advances in technology, dentists often can detect other canals that were not adequately treated.
 In this case, they may be able to clear up the infection by doing a second root canal procedure.
 This will avoid the need for an apicoectomy.